 In addition to articles and reviews, he is the author of African Rhythm and African Sensibility: Aesthetics and Social Action in African Musical Idioms (Chicago: University of Chicago Press, 1979); Hustling Is Not Stealing: Stories of an African Bar Girl (Chicago: University of Chicago Press, 2003); and Exchange Is Not Robbery: More Stories of an African Bar Girl (Chicago: University of Chicago Press, 2005).
 Hustling Is Not Stealing won the 2004 Victor Turner Prize in Ethnographic Writing from the Society for Humanistic Anthropology, and it was also a Finalist for the 2004 Herskovitz Book Prize from the African Studies Association for the most important scholarly work in African studies published in English during the preceding year.
 His recordings include Master Drummers of Dagbon, volumes 1 and 2 (Rounder Records, 1985 and 1990) and Master Fiddlers of Dagbon (2001).
 He was associate producer of the films Drums of Dagbon and Africa Come Back for Ghana Film Industries, Channel 4 Television (UK), and Arts International (Munich).
 He composed and performed percussion with David Byrne for The Catherine Wheel, a suite of dances choreographed by Twyla Tharp on Broadway and on PBS’s Great Performances.

 Alhaji Mumuni Abdulai was the senior brother of Alhaji Ibrahim, from the same parents.
 He was one of the most respected drummers in Dagbon.
-He was born in Voggo during early years of the chieftaincy of Naa Alaasani, about 1901–02.
+He was born in Voggo during the early years of the chieftaincy of Naa Alaasani, about 1901–02.
 He grew up in Voggo, and he mastered three aspects of drumming: singing, beating the medium-sized drum (lundaa), and beating guŋgɔŋ.
 During the 1940s he went to stay in several Gold Coast towns — Bibiani, Sekondi, Takoradi, Kumasi, and Aboso.
 In those towns, he was the leader of the Dagbamba drummers who were called to gatherings to beat drums.
 When he returned to Voggo, he followed Vo-Naa Moro until Vo-Naa Moro died, and then Alhaji Mumuni moved to Savelugu, where he was standing as the brother of Savelugu Palo-Naa.
 In Savelugu, Alhaji Mumuni fulfilled a similar role to that performed by Alhaji Ibrahim in Tamale, as the leader and mentor of the drummers who beat for the “youngmen” of the town, who would gather at his house in the evenings for instruction in historical knowledge.
 He was asked by many chiefs to be their chief of drummers, but he refused drumming chieftaincies because he did not want his chieftaincy obligations to conflict with his religious obligations for prayer.
 He refused nomination as Zule-Naa for Vo-Naa Moro’s Gbɔŋlana.
 He refused Nanton-Naa Sule when Nanton-Naa Sule was chief of Gushie.
 He refused Lamashegu-Naa Dawuni and Pigu-Naa Abilaai.
 When Alhaji Mumuni moved to Savelugu, he refused a chieftaincy from Savelugu-Naa Abilaai II.
 When Nanton-Naa Alaasambila was chief of Zugu, Mumuni refused a drum chieftaincy there.
 He died in 1992.

 Kissmal Ibrahim Hussein born in 1957 in Tamale, Ghana.
 He was related to Alhaji Ibrahim on his mother’s side.
 Kissmal received Islamic education as well as English education, at Ghana Secondary School in Tamale, completing O levels and A levels.
 He studied at the Institute of African Studies at the University of Ghana, Legon.
 During his professional life, he worked for a number of non-governmental development organizations both on staff and as a consultant.
 Among his activities were projects involving peace-building, conflict prevention, and inter-religious dialogue with the Tamale Catholic mission; Ghanaian-German agricultural development projects, on integrative vegetable gardening and on root and tuber crops with GTZ; and on HIV/Aids and assessment of sexual disease patients in the Northern Region.
 He also provided research assistance to a number of international scholars.
 He died in 2014.